Swimming pools are an Australian institution.

-And whether you’re staying at a BIG4 park or at home, there are a few critical safety messages to be across.
+Whether you’re staying at a BIG4 park or at home, there are a few critical messages to be across.

-So, we're sharing these vital pool safety tips to help protect families across Australia these summer holidays.
+So, we're sharing these vital pool safety tips to help protect families across Australia.

 A survey by Choice found that more than 50% of Australian pool fences that were tested did not meet the Australian safety standards for pool fencing.
 So what safety standards does your pool need to meet?
 Critically, they focus on pool fence heights and the size of the gaps within slatted fences.
 These measurements can vary from state to state – links to further resources are available at the bottom of this article.

 In addition, it is advised that you remove climbable objects near the pool fence.
 Items such as chairs, tables, pot plants, trees, and more can act as a ladder for young kids.